Vinita172/Portfolio/README.md

 5. **Projects**: Here, you can explore some of my featured projects.
 Each project is showcased with a brief description and relevant links.
 6. **Contact**: This section includes ways to reach out to me, such as my email address, LinkedIn profile, and other relevant contact information.

+## Getting Started

+To get started with this project, follow these steps:

+1. Clone the repository

+2. Open the project in your preferred code editor.

+3. Launch the `index.html` file in a web browser to view the Portfolio.